edwinthomasg/hugo-project/content/posts/nest-sub/inner/_index.md

 This is root content for inner section.

-E﻿diting the index file of inner sub section.
+Editing the index file of inner sub section.